goravel/docs/orm/getting-started.md

 ### Scopes

-Allows you to specify commonly used queries that can be referenced when methoed are called.
+Allows you to specify commonly used queries that can be referenced when method are called.

 ```go
 func Paginator(page string, limit string) func(methods orm.Query) orm.Query {